Book Clinic Appointment with Dr. Ramna Banerjee

 Patient Review Highlights

 Due to my no periods problem my daily activities were suffering.
 From quite some time i was suffering from it, but never gave much importance to it.
 Even though there was a long queue, still the staff was very pleasant.
 She is not just friendly, but also is very motivating.
 She is not just highly qualified, but has years of experience in handling high risk cases.
-I was amazed that other doctors before him were not able to even diagnose my problem, but Dr Ramna Banerjee did it immediately and started the no periods treatment for it.
+I was amazed that other doctors before her were not able to even diagnose my problem, but Dr Ramna Banerjee did it immediately and started the no periods treatment for it.

 Dr Ramna Banerjee with great ease handled my wife's serious case with ease.
 The friendliness of staff is the best in the Dipti Medical Hall.
-I was amazed that other doctors before him were not able to even diagnose my wife's problem, but Dr Ramna Banerjee did it immediately and started the fertility treatment for it.
+I was amazed that other doctors before her were not able to even diagnose my wife's problem, but Dr Ramna Banerjee did it immediately and started the fertility treatment for it.
 It was so quite pleasant in the Dipti Medical Hall.
 She is one of the best gynaecologist in Kolkata.
 I was having very bad thoughts regarding my fertility.
 But after my treatment I am completely fine.

 The complete process of gynae problems was so painless and quick, and i am so relieved that I chose to consult her.
 Initially the symptoms of gynae problems were not that severe but then it became worse.
 They took very nice care of me, i never felt that I am in a Dipti Medical Hall.
 Ramna Banerjee has a very positive attitude towards all the patients.
 Ramna Banerjee has so much knowledge that for everything my family takes her reference.